Rock music in Russia: The 1990s: Post-Soviet era

 The beginning of the 1990s are considered to be the end of the "classic" Russian rock era.
 The two events that mark its end are the death of Viktor Tsoi in 1990 and the dissolution of the Soviet Union in 1991.
 Nevertheless, the Russian rock sound continued to live, and the new Russian rock sound of the '90s was based on it.
 Many Soviet rock bands, such as DDT, Nautilus Pompilius, Mashina Vremeni, were still popular.
 In 1996 the recording company Moroz started releasing the highly popular series Legends of Russian Rock.

+During this period, rock magazines began to be published officially.
+One of the most prominent Russian rock magazines, Rockcor, was established in 1991 and published eight issues annually.
+Rock City was another significant magazine founded at that time.
+The end of the decade saw the appearance of new periodicals, the most popular of which was Dark City, which positioned itself as the successor to Rock City.
+Another Russian magazine, InRock, was established in 2000 and published bimonthly.
+By the 2010s, their circulations were 64,500 for Dark City, 30,000 for Rockcor, and 10,000 for InRock.
+The regional press for Russian rock included the Saint-Petersburg-based magazine Fuzz.
+It operated from 1991 to 2009, with a circulation of 45,000 in its final years.

 1990s were an important and eventful period in the life and work of DDT and personally for its leader, Yuri Shevchuk.

 In the mid-late 1990s the radio station Nashe Radio was created to promote Russian rock artists, broadcasting in all major Russian cities.
 Nashe Radio notably influenced the public's auditory taste, and helped many artists gain popularity.
-The radio station founded Nashestvie, the largest open-air rock festival of Russian rock music, performed annually from 1999-2019, and was always headlined with famous rock acts.
+The radio station founded Nashestvie, the largest open-air rock festival of Russian rock music, performed annually from 1999 to 2019, and was always headlined with famous rock acts.